Styles for em and en rules and the textual dash

 - show an association between two separate words

-According to the Australian Government Style Manual, an en rule is unspaced if one word or figure is linked, but spaced if there is more than one linked word on either or both sides.
+According to the Australian Style manual, an en rule is unspaced if one word or figure is linked, but spaced if there is more than one linked word on either or both sides.

 Sydney–Melbourne flights, but 45 BC – 1600 AD.